mohammadshah1/alignpx_built/README.txt

 ==========================================
 CONFIGURATION
 ==========================================
+First download and install drupal contributed module called special_menu_item.
+Create (Reports) menu in main-menu (/admin/structure/menu/manage/main-menu/add) and in "Path" field put "<nolink>".

-Now create a new menu type with name (Shipment Reports Menu) by following below steps.
+Now create a new menu type with name (Shipment Reports Menu) by following below steps, Note: The machine name for this menu must be (menu-shipment-reports-menu).
 Go to structure->menu
 ie (/admin/structure/menu/add)
 Click on Add menu,Enter the name of your menu (Shipment Reports Menu) and Click save.
-Also, create (Reports) menu in main-menu (/admin/structure/menu/manage/main-menu/add)

 Now for TB menu go to structure TB mega menu ie (/admin/structure/tb-megamenu) Make sure your menu "Shipment Reports Menu" appear in list.
 Click on "Config" link of main menu, there you will see all main-menu links/tabs.